MrCattiman/HACAL/docs/core-dict.md

 f4     | ( w n -- w )      | w happens n times                                                                      | Simple word

 (w) is a word, (q) is also a word but is exclusively used to refer to quotes.

+(r) is the most significant word, which is found by going back into speech until a word is created from no arguments.

 (n) is a number, numbers can also be used as words.